 A poorly-treated broken arm had left the boy unable to properly flex the fingers in his right hand and unable to play the instrument that he loved.

 Using two microsurgical techniques, a free functional muscle transfer and a nerve transfer, Stevanovic, a professor of orthopaedic surgery at the Keck School of Medicine of USC, was able to transplant muscles and nerves from the child’s leg to the child’s forearm.
 The surgery restored both function and feeling to the child’s hand, allowing him to once again make music.

 “No surgical technique has improved patient treatment so much as microsurgery has in recent years,” says Stevanovic, who is also director of the Joseph H. Boyes Hand Fellowship program, thanks to technological advancements on several fronts.

 Call for an Appointment

 (800) USC-CARE (800-872-2273)

 Sutures that are five times thinner than a human hair and powerful microscopes that allow for magnification up to 50 times what the naked eye can see have made it possible for surgeons to perform incredibly refined work.
 They can now transplant different tissues from one part of the body to another, connecting tiny blood vessels that are half a millimeter in size.

 Stevanovic is a leading expert in free functional muscle transfers.
 His earliest research was in this field and he has since been expanding the application of and refining this technique.
-Free functional muscle transfer is a procedure in which muscles, nerves, and vessels are transplanted from one part of the body to another in order to restore lost motor function.
+Free functional muscle transfer is a procedure in which muscles, nerves and vessels are transplanted from one part of the body to another to restore lost motor function.

 “We see patients who have no motion in their hand or their elbow before surgery,” says Stevanovic.
 “You should see their faces after surgical treatment.
 It is just incredible.”